AfterShip/SaaS/README.md

 Here are the list of SaaS that we are using.

-If you know any tools better that that, please feel free to let us know!
+If you know any tools better than that, please feel free to let us know!

 Features | Using | Alternative
 --- | --- | ---